ComNets-Bremen/GDI-Tutorials/src/07-data-vs-drosselkom.md

-_Observation:_ For every measured value that does not differ from the previous value (difference zero) only a single bit has to be transfered.
+_Observation:_ For every measured value that does not differ from the previous value (difference zero) only a single bit has to be transfered

 ---